Loading...

 Now let's move on to the third part of the lesson all around more sustainable diets.

-Now the environmental impacts of different foods varies, but there are principles that can be followed for more sustainable diets.
+Now, the environmental impacts of different foods varies, but there are principles that can be followed for more sustainable diets.

-And sustainable diets are good for the planet and also for health, balancing nutrition, environment and socioeconomic factors too.
+And sustainable diets are good for the planet and also for health, balancing nutrition, environment, and socio-economic factors too.

-And socioeconomic factors include food security, having access to a safe, nutritious food, and the food should also meet the need for being active and having a healthy lifestyle.
+And socio-economic factors include food security, having access to a safe, nutritious food, and the food should also meet the need for being active and having a healthy lifestyle.

-So the price of food going up or perhaps physical factors, droughts and flooding destroying crops, or perhaps social factors, there could be wars and conflict, which could affect our food security and feed security an increasing concern in the UK.
+And food security may be affected by economic factors, so the price of food going up, or perhaps physical factors, droughts and flooding destroying crops, or perhaps social factors that could be wars and conflict, which could affect our food security.

-Now, a truly sustainable food should also be affordable and there are many more niche and novel products that can be healthy and be produced more sustainably.
+Now, a truly sustainable food should also be affordable, and there are many more niche and novel products that can be healthy and be produced more sustainably, but these might cost more money than less sustainable alternatives.

 And for most consumers, price and taste are the first considerations when buying a food.